lnalborczyk/phd_thesis/docs/02-chap2.md

 }

-\caption{Motor unit action potential representation.}(\#fig:muap)
+\caption{Motor unit action potential representation (Figure from De Luca et al., 2006).}(\#fig:muap)
 \end{figure}

 In brief, the EMG signal results from a mixture of recruited motor units.
 It is composed of the sum of all MUAPs.
+This signal can vary considerably because of factors such as the muscle length [@babault_effect_2003], the distance between the muscle fiber (of interest) and the electrode, the fiber length or the muscle temperature.

 ### EMG instrumentation

-For an historical perspective, see also https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1455479/pdf/bpo_v8_p11_m115.pdf

-Many factors can affect the recorded EMG signals, such as: the size and shape of the electrode, the inter-electrode distance...
-Throughout the current work, we used a standardised equipment...

-Factors that influence the EMG signal: causative (extrinsic, intrinsic), intermediate and deterministic [@de_luca_use_1997]...
+Myoelectric measurements have a long history, starting in the XVII and XVIII centuries with the classical observations that muscle contraction can generate electricity and that electrical impulses can generate muscle contractions [for a more detailed historical perspective, see @raez_techniques_2006].
+The term of electromyography and the first EMG measures were realised at the end of the XIXth century by Marey (1890).

+Since then...
+Different types of electrodes: surface lectrodes, active electrodes, indwelling electrodes, needle eectrodes, wire electrodes...
+Fine-wire and Needle electrodes are mostly used in rehabiilitation for diagnostis of muscle function and nerve conduction [@fridlund_guidelines_1986]...

+Many factors can affect the recorded EMG signals.
+These factors are usually described in three main categories [for more details, see @de_luca_use_1997]:

+* The *causative factors*, that have a basic effect on EMG signals.
+These factors can be further subdivided into two classes: i) the *extrinsic* factors including factors such as the type of electrode (e.g., size, shape, placement) or the inter-electrode distance and ii) the *intrinsic* factors such as physiological or anatomical factors (e.g., fiber type, fiber diameter, blood flow).

+* The *intermediate factors*.
+These are the physiological phenomena that are influenced by one or moreof the causative factors and that in turn influence the deterministic factors, such as the conduction velocity, spatial filtering or the signal *cross-talk*.

+* Finally, the *deterministic factors* are influenced by the intermediate factors and have a direct effect on the EMG signal.
+These include the number of active motor units or the amplitude, duration and shape of the MUAPs.

-@fridlund_guidelines_1986 emphasise the importance of six factors determining the quality of the recorded surface EMg signals. these factors are i) the proximity of the electrode to the underlying muscle mass, ii) the position of the elctrode relative to muscule fibers size, location, and orientation...
+All these factors contribute to modulating both the amplitude of the EMG signal and its spectral properties (e.g., its mean or median frequency). @fridlund_guidelines_1986 also emphasise the importance of six factors determining the quality of the recorded surface EMG signals.
+These factors are i) the proximity of the electrode to the underlying muscle mass, ii) the position of the elctrode relative to muscule fibers size, location, and orientation...

 (External) factors influencing the EMG signal: i) tissue characteristics (thickness, physiological changes and temperature), nb: vary greatly from subject to subject, ii) physiological cross-talk produced by neighbouring muscles but ECG spies can also interfer with the EMG recording (especially in the upper trunk or shoulder muscles), iii) external noise in noisy electrical environments (e.g., electrical power), iv) electrodes and amplifiers...

-See van Boxtel 2001...

-...*crosstalk* phenomenon [@de_luca_use_1997].
+The *crosstalk* phenomenon [@de_luca_use_1997]...
 In reason of the important... of facial muscles, the EMG activity of one recorded muscle generally does not represent the activity of a single muscle but rather a mixture of... @Rapin2011...

-Skin: preparation...removing the hair and cleaning the skin.
-The skin should have  alight red color, which indicates a proper cleaning and a good skin impedance condition.

-Different types of electrodes: surface lectrodes, active electrodes, indwelling electrodes, needle eectrodes, wire electrodes...

-Fine-Wire and Needle electrodes are modstly used in rehabiilitation for diagnostis of muscle function and nerve conduction [@fridlund_guidelines_1986]...

 Placement of EMG sensors: we follow the atlas provided by @fridlund_guidelines_1986...

 Advantages of surface electrodes... they broadly detect the firing of aggregates of MUAPs that ... hwoever, they are nonselective (i.e., they cannot be nterpreted as reflecting the activity of a single muscle), in comaprison to instrted needle electrodes.
 As a results, it is usually inapproparite, when using surface EMG, to attribute the results to a single muscle [@fridlund_guidelines_1986].
 Whereas for the sake of simplicity/clarity we designate sensors by the name of the underlying muscle (e.g., "FRO" for the *frontalis* site), it should be kept in mind that these sensors reflect the activity of "sites", rather than single muscles.

-Disadvantages: can only record surface muscles (and not deep muscles)...

 ### EMG signal processing

-The raw (or filtered) EMG signal is a stochastic train of MUAPs.
-When heard through a speaker, the raw EMG signal sounds like popcorn popping [@fridlund_guidelines_1986].
+The raw EMG signal is a stochastic train of MUAPs.
+As put by @fridlund_guidelines_1986, "when heard through a speaker, the raw EMG signal sounds like popcorn popping".
 Therefore, it is usually unsuitable for immediate quantification.
 In order to illustrate what the EMG signal looks like, we simulated EMG data based on a standard algorithm implemented in the `biosignalEMG` package [@R-biosignalEMG], which is represented in Figure \@ref(fig:emgplot1).

 \begin{figure}[H]